Last updated: May 3, 2026

 Other moves that may help

-- Ask for an assessment review if the value looks wrong: Relief programs do not fix a bad assessment by themselves.
-Start with the assessor.
+- Ask for an assessment review: Relief programs do not fix a bad assessment by themselves.
+Start with the assessor if the value looks wrong.

-- Review escrow with your mortgage company: If your servicer pays taxes, confirm that any local freeze credit was reflected on the tax statement before the servicer overpays.
+- Review escrow: If your mortgage servicer pays taxes, confirm that any local freeze credit was reflected before the servicer overpays.

-- Remember that local freeze credits usually do not transfer: Clay County and Boone County both say a new home means a new application and often a new base year.
+- Remember that credits may not transfer: If you move to a new home, you may need a new local application and a new base year.

 Does Missouri have a senior homestead exemption?

 Not in the broad way many people mean it.
 Missouri’s main senior property-tax tools are the state MO-PTC credit and locally adopted freeze credits.
-The Franklin County government page says Missouri does not generally exempt senior property and that the older Homestead Preservation Act is not funded at this time.
+The older Homestead Preservation Act is still in statute, but official county guidance says it is not funded at this time.

 How much is the Missouri circuit-breaker credit?

 For tax year 2025, filed in 2026, the maximum state credit is $1,100 for owners who owned and occupied the home all year and $750 for renters.
-The exact amount depends on your household income and the tax or rent you paid, using the official state chart and instructions.
+The exact amount depends on your household income and the tax or rent you paid.

 Is the senior property-tax freeze available everywhere in Missouri?

-No. The state created the local authority in Section 137.1050, but counties and cities still have to adopt their own program or approve it locally.
-That is why St. Louis City, Clay County, and Boone County can have different rules, dates, and documents.
+No. The state created the local authority, but counties and cities still have to adopt their own program or approve it locally.
+That is why St. Louis City, Clay County, Boone County, and Buchanan County can have different rules, dates, and documents.

 Can renters or nursing-home residents get Missouri property-tax help?